mikrofusion/notes/scratchpad.md

 C + A, alt + arrow - resize pane up or down
 C + A, { } - swap panes

+^b then [ to enter copy mode, then four arrow keys to move, even past the visible point, which is great for scrolling--I don't use it much for copying/pasting.

 VIM (with Janus)
 ----------------
 search